ahmedibrahim404/amusing/README.md

 # Amusing

-Amusing is a client-side framework, which aims to build SPA supporting offline usage ( PWA ) It was built in 2018.
+Amusing is a mini client-side framework, which aims to build SPA supporting offline usage ( PWA ) It was built in 2018

 ## New Features!